 But within the section, there’s a wide variety of choices.
 Many of those choices are very different.
 By labeling them both as “produce,” we aren’t denying that onions and apples are different.
 Even within the “apple” category there’s a wide variety of appearances, flavors, and sizes.

 Once you’re in the meat section, it’s obvious that you need to pay attention to individual packages, lest you go home with pork chops instead of ground beef.

 Grocery stores would be terrible experiences without these labels to guide us.
 Imagine if a few cereal boxes were mixed in with the pasta, and some apples were sitting with the milk.
 It would make shopping way harder.

 Labels and Students

 It’s the same with our students.
-If a student is labeled as “gifted,” you know that they’re likely to have a certain set of characteristics – which helps you teach them better until you get to know their unique needs.
+If a student is labeled as “gifted,” you know that they’re likely to have certain characteristics.
+This general understanding helps you to teach them more effectively as you get to know their unique needs.

 We don’t assume all kids identified as “gifted” are the same, just as we don’t expect each kind of apple to be the same.

 Having a vocabulary to summarize a person’s needs is incredibly powerful.
 Once I understood what the label “gifted” meant, it sure helped me understand myself better.
 Learning about “introversion” and “intuition” through Myers-Briggs helps me be a better human.
 The labels give me a vocabulary to understand why I have different needs than other people.
 And it helps me understand those other people better.